sreeduggirala/TxB-Raffle-SO/README.md

 TxB Raffle is an NFT raffling application with ticket purchase/refund and prize disbursement capabilities; random winner selection is ensured via verifiable random functions (VRFs).

-**This project was commissioned by Shardeum to TxB Labs (Texas Blockchain's Engineering Cohort at UT Austin).**
+*This project was designed for Shardeum, an EVM-compatible L1.*

 # Key Features